Kepler-30

 Kepler-30 is exhibiting a strong starspot activity.

 Planetary system

 Three planets of Kepler-30 were detected by the transit method in 2011.

 The planets are strongly interacting each other, with transit times variability exceeding one hour for each consecutive orbit.
-Due irregularity of orbits, confirmation of planetary system was delayed until 2012.
+Due to the irregularity of orbits, confirmation of the planetary system was delayed until 2012.

 The planetary periods are close to 1:2:5 orbital resonance but are not resonant, producing an extremely complex orbital dynamics.